 Each license for the Special Needs School Education requires different particular expertise.
-Although the students will study all five educational fields, they will choose one of the following courses: Course 1 (education for students with visual impairments), or Course 3 (education for students with intellectual, physical disabilities, and/or health impairments) to reinforce their learning.
+Although the students will study all five educational fields, they will choose one of the following courses: Course 1 (education for students with visual impairments), Course 2 (education for students with hearing impairments), or Course 3 (education for students with intellectual, physical disabilities, and/or health impairments) to reinforce their learning.
 In the freshman year, the students will tentatively belong to one of the specialized courses on an introductory basis.
 Upon completing the freshman year, they will finally decide the course where they wish to belong to, based on their own interests.